bresnow/CNXT/README.md

 - [x] Data Compression
 - [x] React Concurrent Features
 - [x] Docker Swarm Production Deployment
+- [x] Traefik Proxy & Load Balancing

 ## Learning Moments

 ## Demo

 Visit the [Demo](https://remix-gun.fltngmmth.com).
-In another window visit the [Peer](https:/dev.cnxt.app).
+In another window visit the [Peer](https//dev.cnxt.app).
 In the first window use the object builder form by entering the key and value.
 Refresh the peer window to find your mutation.
 It works but it's still in development.

 ## Development